 Stop the Erie Canal Clear Cut

-Why are we challenging the Power Authority?
+Why are we challenging the clearcut?

 The trees lining the Erie Canal towpath have a variety of values.
 These include: